 Third year: "Let Knowledge Serve the City" (12 credits)

-Honors Junior Seminars: Hon 407 (minimum 4 credits)
+Honors Junior Seminars: Hon 407 (minimum 4 credits - maximum 12 credits)

-Hon 407.
-One 4-credit Honors Junior Seminar is required; additional seminars are encouraged.
+At least one 4-credit Hon 407 Junior Seminar is required; additional seminars are encouraged.
 Students choose from among a wide variety of interdisciplinary seminars, taught by Honors and departmental faculty, broadly focused around key methodological and interdisciplinary questions.
 Seminar classes challenge Honors students to think creatively and analytically as well as rehearse the essential research and writing skills necessary for the production of a senior thesis.
 Class size limited to 20.

-Hon 404.
-Maximum 8 credits.
 Students have the opportunity to gain experience, apply their academic learning, and make connections through approved cooperative education/internships.
+During their internship, students must enroll in and complete the online Hon 404: Internship module on D2L.
 Honors students have in the past interned at OHSU, the U.S. Attorney's office, Portlandia, the National Institutes for Health, the Portland Art Museum, Mercy Corps, the Beaverton City Library, Willamette Week, and the Smithsonian, among many other organizations.